 Fun Fact: On the way up, we got (according to Lukas) a lovely view of the “sea“.
 I then had to explain to him that it was actually the Bathing Lake in Eben. 😉

 And hey presto: nine animal stations and around an hour later, we arrive at the Moosalm and Christian, the hut owner, presented Lukas the KITIWAPF Finisher medal as a reward for his enthusiastic hiking and stamping.
 Hooray!

-Christian tells us that the themed path will be officially opened on Sunday, 14th of July from 11.00.
-To celebrate, the first KITIWAPF Summe Festival will take place – a playful family hiking day to be rounded off at the Moosalm.
+Christian tells us that on Sunday, 14th of July 2020 from 11.00 the KITIWAPF Summe Festival – a playful family hiking day to be rounded off at the Moosalm – take place.